DSB2004/System-Library/README.md

 # System Library

 This project is a clone copy of the WinEx.
-Build using Javascript, it uses frameworks like React to create a user friendly UI/UX along with Electron to running native code such as featching files, managing path history and all.
+Build using Javascript, it uses frameworks like React to create a user friendly UI/UX along with Electron to running native code such as fetching files, managing path history and all.

 ## Features